artautonomy/GIDI/README.md

-# GIDI
+# GIDI - a visualiser for MIDI

-GIDI is a free, open source, web app visualiser for musicians using MIDI devices.
+GIDI is a visualiser for MIDI - a web application which is free, open source and intended for live performances.
 By interpreting MIDI note on/off messages GIDI then renders and animates a scene on a web browser.

-If you know any electronic musicians who could benefit from using GIDI do spread the word.

 ## How to use

 1. Plug in a MIDI instrument to your PC using a MIDI-to-USB cable (or for newer MIDI devices a USB-C cable)
 2. Go to [gidi.uk](https://gidi.uk)
 3. The browser will show a prompt 'gidi.uk wants to "Control and reprogram your MIDI devices"', click 'Allow'
-4. Select a 'Style' (Piano, Smoke, Mirror, Cube)
+4. Select a 'Style' from the following 5 options: 'Piano', 'Smoke', 'Mirror', 'Swirl', 'Cube'
 5. Play

 #### <ins>Video demo</ins>